-There are ways to do Spain differently, and this 13-day self-drive road trip is a perfect example.
-While it begins in Madrid, after two days you'll leave the glitz behind for the pastoral tranquility of the Ribera del Duero wine country.
-You'll then continue on to the amazing food and historic sites of Galicia before winding up on the rocky Cantabrian coast and the incomparable resort city of San Sebastian.
+There are ways to do Spain differently; this 13-day self-drive road trip is a perfect example.
+While it begins in Madrid, after two days, you'll leave the glitz behind for the pastoral tranquility of the Ribera del Duero wine country.
+You'll then continue to Galicia's fantastic food and historical sites before winding up on the rocky Cantabrian coast and the incomparable resort city of San Sebastián.

 Highlights

-• See the most famous sights of Madrid on a guided tour
+• See the most famous sites of Madrid on a guided way

 • Visit the Ribera del Duero wine region